fmhy/edit/TorrentPiracyGuide.md

 # ► Torrent Sites

-**Note** - It's best to avoid sites that allow anyone to upload without consequence (like thepiratebay) when getting both software and games.
+**Note** - It's best to avoid sites that allow anyone to upload without consequence (like TPB) when getting both software and games.

 ***